-Our clients look to Sondrel to successfully deliver cost competitive, secure, power efficient chips for Industrial IoT, smart city and consumer technology products.
+Sondrel is sought out by its clients because we are known to deliver cost-competitive, secure, power efficient chips for Industrial IoT, smart city and consumer technology products.

-These designs often include wireless connectivity, advanced processors, and increasingly neural networks to enable limited AI capabilities.
-Such devices are commonly termed 'edge nodes', having onboard computing power that distinguish them from the more basic end node devices where raw data is simply fed back up to the cloud for processing.
+These designs often include wireless connectivity, advanced processors and neural networks to enable limited AI capabilities.
+These 'edge nodes' devices often have on-board computing power that distinguishes them from the more basic end-node devices where raw data is simply fed back up to the cloud for processing.

 AI Moves to 'The Edge'An IoT Chip Built Using an ARM SDK-200 Subsystem

-You can take confidence in our knowledge of the silicon supply chain, as we guide you through this process towards a successful outcome.
+When you partner with Sondrel you can be 100% confident in our knowledge of the silicon supply chain as we guide you through the process towards a successful outcome.